 ANXIETY: Are Hormones to Blame?

-If anyone knows the power hormones have to shape emotional health, it's women.
-Most women have had their fair share of pre-menstrual mood changes and heightened emotional sensitivity.
-So, for women (at least) the link between hormones and mental health is very clear, and there is a good reason for this!
+If anyone understands the impact hormones have on emotional health, it’s women.
+From the happy glow of ovulation to the downward dumps of premenstrual tension, most women have had their fair share of cyclical mood changes.
+So, for women (at least!) the link between hormones and mental health is very clear.
+There is a good reason for this.

 Polycystic Ovarian Syndrome (PCOS)